cribb-it/PowershellExtras/BunnyFinder/readme.md

 | 1.0     | Initial release |

 ## Description
-Finds the Hak5 Bashbunny if Storage is enabled. prints out the payload then ejects the drive.
+Finds the Hak5 Bashbunny if storage attack mode is enabled.
+Prints out the payloads for both switch positions then ejects the drive.